flipacholas/Architecture-of-consoles/articles/nes.md

 The OAM table can be filled by the CPU.
 However, this can be pretty slow in practice (and risks corrupting the frame if not done at the right time), so the PPU contains a small component called **Direct Memory Access** or 'DMA' which can be programmed (by altering the PPU's registers) to fetch the table from WRAM.
 With DMA, it's guaranteed that the table will be uploaded when the next frame is drawn, but bear in mind that the CPU will be halted during the transfer!

 The PPU is limited to eight sprites per scanline and up to 64 per frame.
-The scanline limit can be exceeded thanks to **hardware multiplexing**: The PPU will alternate sprites between scans; however, they will appear to flicker on-screen.
+The scanline limit can be exceeded thanks to **hardware multiplexing**: the PPU will alternate sprites between scans; however, they will appear to flicker on-screen.

 {{% /inner_markdown %}}